The SANS Institute: Content Controller Case Study

 As the largest source for information security training and certification, the SANS Institute needed a way to efficiently manage and understand their eLearning content.

-Keeping training content up to date is of great importance but has traditionally been a very time-consuming effort.
-Further, SANS struggled to manage multiple language needs of learners and lacked visibility into content usage patterns and license controls.
+Keeping training content up to date and managing licenses is of great importance but was a very time-consuming effort.
+Further, SANS struggled to manage multiple languages and lacked visibility into content usage patterns and license controls.

-Rustici Software collaborated with SANS on a revolutionary solution called Content Controller, which deploys Content as a Service (CaaS).
+Rustici Software collaborated with SANS on a revolutionary solution called Content Controller, which is one of Rustici Software’s eLearning content distribution solutions.
 With the new software, SANS has greatly streamlined their processes while collecting much-needed usage data and easing the job of customer training administrators.

 Since going live in May 2016, over 600 SANS customers representing hundreds of thousands of learners are using the new system.
-The partnership has produced a scalable, cost-effective Content as a Service model which has successfully delivered millions of training modules that can be easily updated and tracked.
+The partnership has produced a scalable, cost-effective content distribution model which has successfully delivered millions of training modules that can be easily updated and tracked.

 Content Controller was awarded a Brandon Hall Group’s Excellence in Technology Award for Best Advance in Content Management Technology.
 This award granted to Content Controller for revolutionizing content management and delivery could not have been possible without fantastic customers like the SANS Institute.